StanfordDataScience/dssg-cfa-public/A_pdf_to_text/README.md

 * **orderingText.ipynb:** Turns json output of Read API into raw text.

 * **walkthrough_notebook.ipynb (or .html):** walks the user through the code in this directory which forms a sub-section of our overall pipeline.
 Includes intermediate outputs for the sake of clarity.

+## Skills required
+* Thea API stuff?

+* All that is needed to understand the ordering of text is a bit of geometric sense and a very basic understanding of how the k-means algorithm works (for determining how many columns there are).

+## FAQ

+* *Why does the orderingText.readPage() function return an empty string for an entire page, and not infrequently?* readPage is set by default to not even try to read pages that it detects has having more than two columns.
+It will just return an emtpy string every time this happens.
+This is done out of caution, and a wish to avoid adding bad or poorly read text at the expense of capturing every last scrap of gazette.
+This can easily be avoided by setting the readTables flag to be true, but we caution the reader that reading tables is not something readAPI does well.